Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Watering

-Water Fatsia japonica thoroughly during the growing period and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Fatsia japonica thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Reduce watering in the cold season as growth is minimal at this time to keep the soil slightly moist but do allow it to dry out completely.

-Make sure that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.

 Light Requirements

-Fatsia japonica grows best in medium to bright light away from direct sunlight as it can scorch the leaves.
+Japanese Aralia Plant grows best in medium to bright indirect light.
+Keep it away from direct sunlight as it may scorch the leaves.

-Regularly rotate the pot to ensure that the Japanese Aralia receives light on all sides for uniform growth.
+Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth to prevent lopsided growth.

 Temperature and Humidity

-Average warmth with a minumum of 100C is ideal for Fatsia japonica.
+Average warmth of 15-260C is ideal for Japanese Aralia Plant.
 The plant prefers a relatively warm temperature during the growing season followed by a relatively cold season.

 Potting Mix

-The best potting mix for Fatsia japonica should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-These Quality Potting Mixes available on Etsy are ideal for Japanese Aralia.
+Japanese Aralia Plant soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.
+You may choose from these 16 potting mixes for indoor plants.

 Fertilizer